moderndatacompany/dataos.info/docs/resources/cluster/cluster_grammar.md

 **Possible Value:** a valid cron expression<br>
 **Example Usage:**

-- Will restart at 1:13am every other day.
+- To restart the Cluster at 1:13am every other day, specify.
   ```yaml
   cluster:
     maintenance: